the-events-calendar/tribe-common/src/Tribe/Log/README.md

 We've introduced a [Monolog based](!g github monolog/monolog) logger in our common libraries.
 You can find more information about all the possibilities this opens [on the library documentaion](https://seldaek.github.io/monolog/), but this document will serve as an introduction to the essentials of its day to day use.

+## When should I log?

+Whenever you feel you might have to debug this in the future and could use that information.

+> Pro tip: if you, as a developer, find yourself using `var_dump` and `error_log` a lot, then you should log instead.
+Someone, someday, will have your same issue.

+Worried about "spamming" the logs?
+[Read here](#logging-levels--or-stuff-does-not-appear-in-the-log).

 ## This will deprecate the old logger, but not yet